frederic-perez/AmE-dictionary/data/dictionary.md

 __snare drum__ _n_ :three::hammer: (snare drums) :es: tambor militar pequeño
 __snare<sup>1</sup>__ _n_ __1__ A trapping device, often consisting of a noose, used for capturing birds and small mammals. __2__ Something that lures or entangles the unwary: _the snares of merchandisers; the snare of debt._ __3__ A surgical instrument with a wire loop controlled by a mechanism in the handle, used to remove growths, such as tumors and polyps.
 __snare<sup>2</sup>__ _v_ :three::hammer: (snared)
+__snarf__ _vt_ To eat or drink rapidly or eagerly; devour: _snarfed down some cookies._
 __snark<sup>1</sup>__ _v_
 __snark<sup>2</sup>__ _n_ :five::dart: Combination of “snide” and “remark.”
 Sarcastic comment(s). _The snarky Twitter reaction._
-__snarky__ _adj informal_ :dart::six: Annoyed, or saying rude things in an annoyed or sarcastic way. _Snarky remarks._ _Take Wasatch Brewery’s iconic beverage “Polygamy Porter” and its snarky slogan: “Why have just one?”_
+__snarky__ _adj informal_ :dart::eight: Annoyed, or saying rude things in an annoyed or sarcastic way.
+Unpleasant and scornful. _Snarky remarks._ _Take Wasatch Brewery’s iconic beverage “Polygamy Porter” and its snarky slogan: “Why have just one?”_
 __snarl<sup>1</sup>__ _n_ :four: __1__ An act or sound of snarling. _The cat drew its mouth back in a snarl._ :es: gruñido __2__ A tangled mass, as of hair or yarn. __3__ A confused, complicated, or tangled situation: _a traffic snarl._
 __snarl<sup>2</sup>__ _v_ :nine::m: (snarled, snarling) (of an animal such as a dog) Make an aggressive growl with bared teeth. _Snarling Dobermans._ _Syn_ growl, gnash one’s teeth _The wolves are snarling._ :es: gruñir
 __snarling__ _n_